guidepup/guidepup/README.md

 ## Intro

-A11y static analysis tools [can only get you so far](https://karlgroves.com/web-accessibility-testing-what-can-be-tested-and-how/) and don't assure on the quality of the user experience for screen reader users.
+A11y static analysis tools [only cover 25% of WCAG](https://karlgroves.com/web-accessibility-testing-what-can-be-tested-and-how/) and don't assure on the quality of the user experience for screen reader users.
 This means teams need to perform lots of manual tests with multiple screen readers to ensure great UX which can take a lot of time... **not anymore!**

 With [Guidepup](https://www.guidepup.dev/) you can automate your screen reader test workflows the same you as would for mouse or keyboard based scenarios, no sweat!